WanjiruCate/GlobalBuildingAtlas/README.md

 ## Visualization Code
 For codes to reproduce the plots in the manuscript, please refer to `./make_plots`.

+## Code License
+MIT with Commons Clause (no commercial use allowed).
+See [LICENSE](https://github.com/zhu-xlab/GlobalBuildingAtlas/blob/main/LICENSE).

 ## How to cite
 If you find this dataset helpful in your work, please cite the following paper.
 ```